Anastasios Douvikas: Utrecht

 On 23 April 2021, Utrecht officially announced the signing of the talented striker on a four-year contract for a fee that exceeded €1,000,000.
 In his first statement as an Utrecht player, Douvikas expressed his happiness for the transfer and his eagerness to meet the fans.
 On 15 August 2021, Douvikas celebrated his first official goal wearing the Utrecht jersey and scored the 3–0 for his club in the first game of the Eredivisie where the hosts emphatically celebrated the victory with a 4–0 against Sparta Rotterdam.
 On 19 September 2021, he scored with a penalty kick in a 2–2 home draw game against RKC Waalwijk.

 A week later he scored again with a penalty kick in a 5–1 home win against PEC Zwolle, a historical goal because he was Utrecht's No. 2,500 in Eredivisie.
 On 23 January 2022, Douvikas scored after four months for Utrecht, in a 3–0 away win match against Sparta Rotterdam for Eredivisie.
 The Greek striker last scored on 25 September and since then 28 goalless finals have followed in the league, when he opened the score after Sander van de Streek's assist.
 On 5 February 2022, he scored a brace after two assists from Mimoun Mahi, and gave an assist to Henk Veerman, helping Utrecht come back from a 2–0 deficit to win 3–2 at home against SC Cambuur.
 He was voted man of the match for his performance.
-On 28 May 2023 he became top scorer in the Dutch League.
+In the 2022–23 season, he became top scorer in the Dutch League with 19 goals, along with Xavi Simons.

 Celta Vigo

 On 28 August 2023, Douvikas signed a five-year contract with Celta Vigo in Spain for €12 million.

+A month later, on 23 September, he scored his first goal in a 3–2 away defeat against Barcelona.
+He made 58 appearances for the club across all competitions, scoring 18 goals and providing 4 assists.

 Como

-On 3 February 2025, Douvikas joined Como in Italy on a four-and-a-half-year contract for €13 million.The 1999-born player joins the team to strengthen their attacking options for the second half of the season.
+On 3 February 2025, Douvikas joined Como in Italy on a four-and-a-half-year contract for €13 million.
+A month later, on 29 March, he netted his first goal in a 1–1 draw with Empoli.
+On 6 January 2026, he scored his first brace for the club in a 3–0 away win against Pisa.
+Later that year, on 10 May, he scored the decisive goal in a 1–0 away victory over Hellas Verona, securing his club's first-ever qualification for European competitions.
+Later that month, on 24 May, he scored in a 4–1 away victory over Cremonese, helping his club secure qualification for the UEFA Champions League.
+Later that year, on 10 September, he scored his first Champions League goal in a 4–1 win over RB Leipzig.